 3) THE MINDFUL LEADER WILL BE THE MOST SOUGHT AFTER HIRE IN THE NEW WORLD OF WORK

-When a leader is able to look honestly at themselves, they invoke a level of vulnerability that unlocks their full potential.
-They are able to not just acknowledge their blind spots, but to surround themselves with a team that compliments them.
+When leaders are able to look honestly at themselves, they invoke a level of vulnerability that unlocks their full potential.
+Not only are they able to acknowledge their blind spots, but to surround themselves with a team that complements them.
 Not only are they able to honestly identify the things they need to work on, but they are able to enroll their peers and colleagues in that journey.
 They are able to release the pressure of always needing to have the right answer, and instead put their energy into learning how to listen to the amazing people and ideas right in front of them.
-Most importantly – they are able to model the behaviors and self-inquiry that the rest of the organization might be missing.
+Most importantly—they are able to model the behaviors and self-inquiry that the rest of the organization might be missing.

 An example from the wild:

 - Several years ago we helped a customer experience executive at a large healthcare company build an innovation program to be scaled across their global markets.
 Defining, designing, implementing, and measuring the body of work was a nearly 2 year effort, and proved to be very difficult in a complex industry and inside an organization where these working styles were often unnatural.
 We recently caught up with the leader to reflect on the experience and discuss what we learned, and he quite simply summed up his experience saying that the hardest part of the transformation program had been his own individual transformation as a leader.
 As the program unfolded, he realized how his leadership style, which had served him very well at a variety of other organizations, wasn’t always suited for creating impact in this particular culture.
 This type of self-awareness feels good at a personal level, but more importantly it drastically improves the odds that all the hard work is actually successful and adopted.
 Conversely, the waste of energy, resources, and hours tied to low-EQ leaders is more than enough to send organizations into a spiral before you even know what’s causing it.